iAmKankan/Python-for-Everybody-PY4E-/C2, Variables, expressions, and statements/README.md

 >>> bad name = 5
 SyntaxError: invalid syntax
 ```
 For syntax errors, the error messages don’t help much.
-The most common messages are SyntaxError: invalid syntax which is not very informative.
+The most common messages are **`SyntaxError: invalid syntax`**, which is not very informative.

 The runtime error you are most likely to make is a “use before def;” that is, trying to use a variable before you have assigned a value.
 This can happen if you spell a variable name wrong: